jason3067812/Postman_Agent/README.md

 pip install -r requirements.txt
 ```

-This will install all the necessary dependencies listed in the requirements.txt file, including Streamlit, FastAPI, LangChain, ChromaDB, and HuggingFace sentence-transformers for semantic search.
+This will install all the necessary dependencies listed in the requirements.txt file, including Streamlit, FastAPI, LangChain, langgraph, ChromaDB, and HuggingFace sentence-transformers for semantic search.

 To verify installations: